Araucaria

 Araucaria (/ærɔːˈkɛəriə/; original pronunciation: [a.ɾawˈka. ɾja]) is a genus of evergreen coniferous trees in the family Araucariaceae.
 While today they are largely confined to the Southern Hemisphere, during the Jurassic and Cretaceous they were globally distributed.
 There are 20 extant species in New Caledonia (where 14 species are endemic, see New Caledonian Araucaria), eastern Australia (including Norfolk Island), New Guinea, Argentina, Brazil, Chile and Uruguay.

 The genus is familiar to many people as the genus of the distinctive Chilean pine or monkey-puzzle tree (Araucaria araucana).
 No distinct vernacular name exists for the genus.
-Many are called "pine", although they are only distantly related to true pines, in the genus Pinus.
+Many are called "pine", such as the "Norfolk pine" (Araucaria heterophylla) although they are only distantly related to true pines, in the genus Pinus.

 Description

 Araucaria are mainly large trees with a massive erect stem, reaching a height of 5–80 m.
 The horizontal, spreading branches grow in whorls and are covered with leathery or needle-like leaves.
-In some species, the leaves are narrow, awl-shaped and lanceolate, barely overlapping each other; in others they are broad and flat, and overlap broadly.
+In some species, the leaves are narrow, awl-shaped, and lanceolate, barely overlapping each other; in others, they are broad and flat, and overlap broadly.

-The trees are mostly dioecious, with male and female cones found on separate trees, though occasional individuals are monoecious or change sex with time.
-The female cones, usually high on the top of the tree, are globose, and vary in size among species from 7 to 25 cm in diameter.
+The two South American species A. angustifolia and A. araucana are mostly dioecious, with male and female cones found on separate trees.
+The other species in the genus are monoecious.
+The female cones, on the top of the tree, are globose, and vary in size among species from 7 to 25 cm in diameter.
 They contain 80–200 large edible seeds, similar to pine nuts, though larger.
 The male cones are smaller, 4–10 cm long, narrow to broad cylindrical, and 1.5–5 cm broad.